 My mom always instilled in us that the glasses need to be washed correctly, and I asked her if she would be willing to share her ‘secret tips’ with us.
 What I know today as a wedding and event planner is from my mom Mary Krone, so it is fitting that we share her secret tip for the drink that defines elegance - effervescence.

-Always try to serve Champagne and/or Méthode Cap Classique Sparkling Wine in champagne glasses.
-Preferably the flute shape (instead of the old flat, shallow glass, known as the coupé) as the bubbles are then more noticeable and, as we all know, enjoyment is as much to do with what excites the eye, as with what the tastebuds perceive.
+Always try to serve Champagne and / Méthode Cap Classique Sparkling Wine in champagne glasses, preferably the flute shape (instead of the old flat, shallow glass, known as the coupé) as the bubbles are then more noticeable and, as we all know, enjoyment is as much to do with what excites the eye, as with what the tastebuds perceive.

-Probably the most important aspect as far as presentation is concerned has to do with:
+Probably the most important aspect as far as presentation is concerned is to do with:

 THE WASHING OF THE GLASSES

 wash in hot, soapy water

 rinse very well with clean, clear, hot water